theseleniumgang/carmax-automation/README.md

-#Java Project
+#Java Core App Project
 > ##Base Point for Java Applications

-> *Project for creating Java Applications which do common tasks.*
+> *Project for creating Java Applications which do common tasks using public static void main method and run as a Java Application.*

 > **Java 7**